IXTAbox is proven to have aerodynamic superiority over a roofbox, as shown in Marcus Sandberg’s Master Thesis.

 Aerodynamic Study of IXTAbox And Mounted Cargo Boxes.

-Even at first glance it is obvious that a rooftop box would generate more wind drag than an IXTAbox placed behind the vehicle.
-However, how much more?
-What are the impacts of different sizes and positions of an IXTAbox relative to the towing hook and vehicle?
-What things can be done to further reduce wind drag while driving?
+At first glance, it’s clear that a rooftop box will generate more wind drag than an IXTAbox placed behind the vehicle.
+But how much more?
+What is the effect of different IXTAbox sizes and positions relative to the towing hook?
+What can be done to further minimize wind drag?

-These questions were thoroughly investigated by Marcus Sandberg in his Master Thesis at the Chalmers University of Technology during the fall and winter of 2021-22 and provided ground-breaking and fact-based evidence of the benefits of using IXTAbox over common rooftop boxes.
+These questions were thoroughly explored by Marcus Sandberg in his Master Thesis at Chalmers University of Technology during 2021-22.
+His study provided groundbreaking, fact-based evidence on the advantages of IXTAbox over traditional rooftop boxes.

 ¿What Is Wind Drag? - An Abbreviated and Simplified Explanation of a Complex Field of Aerodynamics.